Haixing-Hu/js-clone/README.md

       properties.
 Defaults to `false`.
     - `includeNonConfigurable: boolean`: If `true`, clones non-configurable properties.
 Defaults to `false`.
+    - `convertNaming: boolean` - If `true`, the cloning algorithm will convert the names of the properties of the target object according to the specified naming styles.
+The default value of this option is `false`.
+    - `sourceNamingStyle: string | NamingStyle`, the naming style of the source object.
+This option is only effective when the `convertNaming` option is set to `true`.
+The value of this options can be either a string representing the name of the naming style, or a `NamingStyle` instance.
+The default value is `NamingStyle.LOWER_CAMEL`.
+    - `targetNamingStyle: string | NamingStyle`, the naming style of the target object, i.e., the cloned object.
+This option is only effective when the `convertNaming` option is set to `true`.
+The value of this options can be either a string representing the name of the naming style, or a `NamingStyle` instance.
+The default value is `NamingStyle.LOWER_CAMEL`.

 The clone function supports cloning customized objects as well as JavaScript built-in values and objects, including but not limited to primitive types,